martinmatak/monero-linkability/README.md

 Command which submits a job is the following:
 ```
-gcloud dataproc jobs submit spark --cluster cluster_name --jar path_to_package > stdout.txt 2> results.txt
+gcloud dataproc jobs submit spark --cluster cluster_name --jar path_to_package -- bucketName transactions.csv > stdout.txt 2> results.txt
 ```

 ## Results

-Percentage of determined coins on 1% of a blockchain should be 0.725, i.e. for almost 3 out of 4 coins we know for sure in which transaction are they used as a real input.
+Percentage of determined coins on first 1% of a blockchain should be 0.725, i.e. for almost 3 out of 4 coins we know for sure in which transaction are they used as a real input.

 After the last command from the previous section is executed, we can find results in `results.txt`.
 Moreover, results are on a cluster as well - in `bucketName`, in a directory created for this job.